abayomipopoola/abayomipopoola/src/pages/how-to-get-rich-without-getting-lucky-pt-4/index.md

 * Product leverage is where the new fortunes are made.
 * Combining all three forms of leverage is a magic combination.
 * Product and media leverage are permissionless.
-* The robot army is already here—code lets you tell them what to do.
+* The robot army is already here--code lets you tell them what to do.

 #### Product Leverage is Egalitarian